What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Another common concern, particularly with devices out in the field, is theft of the physical devices themselves.
 This risk is largest when endpoint devices are storing important information that may cause concern if that information falls into the wrong hands.

-Often, IoT deployments protect from this risk by avoiding storing any sensitive data on the endpoint devices themselves and relying on the network or cloud-based infrastructure they connect with to hold that information.
+Often, internet of things (IoT) deployments protect from this risk by avoiding storing any sensitive data on the endpoint devices themselves and relying on the network or cloud-based infrastructure they connect with to hold that information.

 Man-in-the-middle or device “spoofing”